 To be labelled a by-product isn’t terribly flattering, but that is what WILD Fine Art Jewellery really is.

 We travel and we dabble.
-We mostly engage in painting and photographic mediums but the thought of making and marketing your own jewellery only really came about when we found that we were loosing customers because of the price point of our larger works of art or the inconvenience.
+We mostly engage in painting and photographic mediums but making and marketing your own jewellery, well that only really came about when we realised that we were loosing customers to high price points or the inconvenience of our larger works of art.

 So we turned to our meticulous travel records, our experiences of textures and impressions through painting, sketching and photography.
-Our jewellery is the by-product of these moments although we have now gone full circle to where the travelling and dabbling has now become both the bi-product and the genesis.
+So there we have it, our jewellery is the by-product of these moments although we have now gone full circle to where the travelling and dabbling has now become both the bi-product and the genesis.

 WILD Fine Art Jewellery is one of our babies, we’ve been designing hand crafted resin jewellery for nearly five years and supplying to over 80 stores nation wide.
-So read on for a peak into our creative process and some of the special places behind the inspiration.
+So read on for a guide to making and marketing your own jewellery and a peak into our creative process along with some of the special places behind the inspiration.

 Luckily I have a ‘pack horse’, he answers to Perry.